 James was also noticed by the music industry, having songs in three major motion pictures.
 “Bank of Love” was used in Hear No Evil, with Martin Sheen and Marlee Matlin.
 “Two Sides to Every Story” was featured in Speechless with Michael Keaton and Geena Davis, and also in The Florentine with Jeremy Davies and Luke Perry.

 Over the years, Armstrong has performed in many countries throughout North America, Europe, Scandinavia, Asia and the Middle East.
 Armstrong has shared the stage with many artists like 'Keb Mo', Coco Montoya, Chaka Kahn, Tommy Castro, Shemekia Copeland, Tab Benoit, Charlie Musselwhite, Walter Trout, Doug MacLeod, Roy Brown, Ricky Lee Jones, Jan and Dean, Mitch Mitchell, and many more.

 Blues Been Good to Me. is his latest release on CatFood Records (October 20, 2017).
 Armstrong released two prior CDs with CatFood Records: Blues at The Border (2011) and Guitar Angels (2014).
 Both CDs ranked in the top 40 of the year ratings in Living Blues radio charts.
 Since October 2017, Armstrong has new management/advisor Paul Benjamin - North Atlantic Blues Festival.

 Armstrong continues to tour extensively.
 He pays tribute to the past with the traditional blues, and his unique songwriting skills.
 Using both slide and pick, James' guitar playing is some of the smoothest in the business.
 James regularly brings his vibrant and welcoming live shows to people around the globe.

-This is a general admission seated show held in the theater of CSPS Hall.
-Doors will open 1 hour before the show.
+This is a General Admission seated show held in the theater of CSPS Hall.
+Doors will open one hour before showtime.

 $25 Advance | $30 Door